contentful/vault/README.md

     .setAccessToken("b4c0n73n7fu1");
     .build();

+// Create a `SyncConfig` object
+SyncConfig config = SyncConfig.builder()
+      .setClient(client)
+      .build();

 // Request sync
-Vault.with(context, DemoSpace.class,
+Vault.with(context, DemoSpace.class, config).requestSync();
-    SyncConfig.builder().setClient(client).build());
 ```

-Vault will use the Contentful Sync API to request delta updates of the data and reflect the remote changes to the database.
+Vault will use a worker thread to request incremental updates from the Sync API and reflect the remote changes to it's database.
 Once sync is completed, Vault will fire a broadcast with the action `Vault.ACTION_SYNC_COMPLETE`.

 Alternatively, you can provide a `SyncCallback` which will be invoked once sync is completed, but make sure to cancel it according to it's host lifecycle events: